 Respecting your domestic workers’ time off and privacy is essential for her well-being.
 We all need a break!
 It means a lot to them to know that they have this time for themselves and they won’t be disturbed.
 They will feel respected by their employer.
 The example below speaks for itself:

 Domestic worker Adriana explains “when I finish my work and I am in my room, my employer won’t disturb me even if she needs something.
-Instead she will write a note and put on the kitchen table and I will read it after I come out from my room”.
+Instead, she will write a note and put on the kitchen table and I will read it after I come out from my room”.

-It’s always better to put things in perspective and switch roles for a moment in order to weigh the pros and cons.
+It’s always better to put things in perspective and switch roles for a moment to weigh the pros and cons.
 How would I react if my boss was speaking to me with that tone?
 How would I feel if my boss was criticising my work that way?
 How would I want my boss to address this issue?

 The tone of our voice, our facial expression, the words we use are very important.
 To make sure our point is not taken the wrong way, keep it positive.
 You may give a quick explanation, so she can understand why you are asking her to do something or addressing an issue.

 E.g.: Jocelyn, I wanted to ask you something.
-When you put the clean laundry back in the closet, would you mind putting the clean towels under the other ones that are already in the closet please?
+When you put the clean laundry back in the closet, would you mind putting the clean towels under the other ones that are already in the closet, please?
 That way we don’t always use the same towels.

 Domestic worker Imelda describes “The things I like most about my employers is their positive attitude, their time management skills and how they acknowledge my work, encourage and trust me.
 For me, it is necessary to communicate openly to avoid misunderstandings.”